mxagar/airbnb_data_analysis/Blog_Post.md

 - the host is estimated to have shared rooms,
 - and when the bathroom(s) is/are shared.

-Finally, a very practical the accommodations which have a very good average review (above the 90% percentile) and have a model price larger than the real one
+Finally, a very practical insight to close the pricing question: we can easily select the the accommodations which have a very good average review (above the 90% percentile) and yield a model price larger than the real one, as shown in the following figure.

 <p align="center">
 <img src="/pics/economical_listings_geo.jpg" alt="Economical listings with high quality" width="800"/>
 </p>

-I will not post the URLs of the detected listings, but you can find them quite easily using the notebooks of the linked repository :wink:.
+I prefer not post the URLs of the detected listings, but it is straighforward to obtain them using the notebooks of the linked repository :wink:.

 <!--![Map of listing prices encoded in color](./pics/map_listings_prices_geo.jpg)
 -->